Guidelines for Campus Security Authorities

 What are Campus Security Authorities Required to Do?

-CSAs are responsible for reporting all allegations of crimes specified in the Clery Act that are reported to them, and that they conclude were made in good faith, to the West Texas A&M University Police Department.
-The crimes specified in the Clery Act are murder/non-negligent manslaughter, negligent manslaughter, forcible and non-forcible sex offenses, robbery, aggravated assault, burglary, motor vehicle theft, and arson.
+CSAs are responsible for reporting to the official or office designated by the institution (WTAMU Police Department) to collect crime report information, those allegations of Clery Act crimes that he or she receives.
+The crimes specified in the Clery Act are murder/non-negligent manslaughter, negligent manslaughter, sexual assault (rape, fondling, incest and statutory rape), robbery, aggravated assault, burglary, motor vehicle theft, and arson.
 If there is evidence that the perpetrator was motivated by bias, then simple assault, larceny (theft), intimidation, and vandalism must be reported as well (please see the definitions provided below).
 Timely submission of reports by CSAs is very important.
 If a crime is reported to a CSA, but goes no farther than that, WTAMU will be unable to fully meet its obligations under the law.
 Moreover, the campus community may lack information that could help them to stay safe.

 What Should a Campus Security Authority Avoid Doing?

-CSAs are not responsible for determining whether a crime took place.
-CSAs are also not responsible for attempting to apprehend an alleged perpetrator of a crime.
+CSAs are not responsible for investigating or reporting incidents that they overhear students talking about in a hallway conversation’ that a classmate or student mentions during an in-class discussion; that a victim mentions during a speech, workshop, or any other form of group presentation; or that the CSA otherwise learns about in an indirect manner.
 These are matters best left to law enforcement personnel.
 CSAs should refrain from attempting to convince a victim to contact law enforcement if the victim chooses not to do so.
 However, they may note that crimes can be reported to the police anonymously.